Lessons need manual checking

 Administrators can review payout totals, open teacher details, and check lesson rows from a mobile screen during daily operations.

-Scheduling creates lessons, attendance confirms what happened, and reports reuse the same payout facts.
+Scheduling creates lessons, attendance confirms what happened, student billing uses the same lesson facts, and reports reuse the same payout data.

 Planned and completed lessons become the timeline used for payout calculations.